 Does My Vagina Smell Healthy?
 5 Common Vaginal Odors, Explained

-So how do you tell the difference between a normal change in vaginal scent, and one that means you might have a problem?
+So how do you tell the difference between an OK change in vaginal scent, and one that means you might have a problem?
 The only way to get a handle on the way your vagina smells when it's unhealthy is to get very familiar with how it smells when it's healthy, so that you have a baseline for what's normal for you and what isn't.

 But even if you haven't put in hours cataloging your own vaginal smells, there are still times when you can tell that your vagina smells a bit off.
 So when do you need to see a doctor, and when do you just need to switch to all-cotton underpants?
 Read on and take a whiff, friends.